 We all love a bit of greenery, and depending on what shade you choose for the walls it can be everything from relaxing and refreshing, to punch-you-in-the-face dramatic.
 There's a vibe for everyone, so don't underestimate the power of Green - trust us.

 Here are some killer green shades of paint for you, from the subtle to the statement…you’ll be feeling green in no time.
 In a good way.

 Not all greens are 'out there'.
 In fact, not all greens are that green.
 Opting for a neutral with a green tinge can be a great way to bring just a touch of green in, and can feel really nice and warming.
 Subtle warm greens will give the room a calm feel, perfect for a bedroom or study.

 Kind Regards is a Greeny Greige shade, images here by @chequerfield

 Warm colours are on point this year.
-Our fave pale green is Kind Regards - a light Greige really (green-y beige, for those wondering) with that subtle warmth.
+Our fave green bedroom paint colours are tones like pale green Kind Regards - a light Greige really (green-y beige, for those wondering) with that subtle warmth.
 If you're not a "green person" this could work for you.
 Try pairing with natural materials like exposed wood and even houseplants plants to bring out the subtle green.

 If you're wanting a bigger pop of colour but still want to keep things relaxed, then a nice dusty pale Teal like Hamilton is a great bet.
 Still light and warm, but with a kick of blue that feels fresh and modern.